Everybody Pitches In

-- Annually, the Foundation and Flagship Bank hold the Volunteer Appreciation Luncheon, gathering leaders from local government, nonprofits, and service clubs to say thanks for giving back to Eden Prairie, and to build long-lasting relationships that will benefit the community.
+- Annually, the Foundation and Flagship Bank hold the Community Leaders Luncheon, gathering leaders from local government, nonprofits, and service clubs to say thanks for giving back to Eden Prairie, and to build collaborations and long-lasting relationships that will benefit the community.

 - The Foundation, the City of Eden Prairie, and Eden Prairie Schools’ Community Education collaborate on the annual “GIVE Gathering,” a volunteer fair and nonprofit training event.
 Our year-long partner, Flagship Bank, helps in this effort.

 - We act as a fiscal sponsor to small groups tackling big projects: the construction of the Veterans Memorial or Eden Prairie Miracle Field; securing naming rights for the Sydney Galleger Memorial Pool; or building capacity to promote literacy (the Eden Prairie Reads Fund) or veteran support (the Eden Prairie-Beyond the Yellow Ribbon Fund).

 - And perhaps most important, we support the nonprofit community through our Granting Program, which over the years has provided nearly $2 million in grants to 80-some different organizations serving people who live or work in Eden Prairie — grants that fill unmet needs, create new programs, or fund important equipment and technology.